Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 📱 **Social Media and Digital Marketing**
 Social media marketing uses platforms like Instagram, LinkedIn, and TikTok to engage audiences, while digital marketing includes SEO, content marketing, email campaigns, and PPC ads.
 A startup might run targeted Facebook ads costing R2,000 monthly to reach 10,000 users, driving sales.
 These tools offer cost-effective, measurable ways to build brand awareness and loyalty.
 Consistent content and analytics ensure campaigns align with audience preferences, maximizing reach and ROI in digital landscapes.
 A startup can post daily on Instagram, sharing product demos and customer testimonials to engage 5,000 followers.
-SEO optimizes the website for keywords like “sustainable products,” driving organic traffic.
+SEO optimizes the website for keywords like "sustainable products," driving organic traffic.
 Email newsletters with personalized offers boost conversions by 15%.
 PPC ads on Google, costing R1,000, target specific demographics.
 Analytics tools like Google Analytics track clicks and ROI, refining campaigns.
 Regular content calendars and trend monitoring ensure relevance, positioning the startup to attract and retain customers effectively in a competitive digital market.

 ### **Networking and Partnerships**